nodejs/node/doc/api/cli.md

 `--enable-source-maps` enables caching of Source Maps and makes a best effort to report stack traces relative to the original source file.

-Overriding `Error.prepareStackTrace` prevents `--enable-source-maps` from modifying the stack trace.
+Overriding `Error.prepareStackTrace` may prevent `--enable-source-maps` from modifying the stack trace.
+Call and return the results of the original `Error.prepareStackTrace` in the overriding function to modify the stack trace with source maps.

 Note, enabling source maps can introduce latency to your application when `Error.stack` is accessed.
 If you access `Error.stack` frequently